eludris-community/evangeline/CONTRIBUTING.md

 yarn docs
 ```

-This will generate the documentation in the `docs` folder.
+This will generate the documentation in the `docs` folder which you can open using its file path.